svijasvg/cloud/knowledge-base.md

 ### Fonts

-If a font family begins with a number (`8-Heavy`, Illustrator will add quotes to the name in the SVG CSS sheet.
+- If a font family begins with a number (`8-Heavy`, Illustrator will add quotes to the name in the SVG CSS sheet
+- a font family must be quoted if it begins with a number (`8`)

 ### News Header

 To add a message to the cloud header, update the following html files: